Cyan4973/xxHash/xxhsum.1.md

   Read xxHash sums from <FILE> and check them

 * `-q`, `--quiet`:
-  On top of removing status messages written to `stderr`, also don't print OK for each successfully verified file
+  Don't print OK for each successfully verified file

 * `--strict`:
   Return an error code if any line in the file is invalid, not just if some checksums are wrong.